datanav/docs/technical/powerofficego-superoffice.rst

      - "string"

-PowerOffice Customers to Superoffice Contact
+PowerOffice Customers to SuperOffice Contact
 --------------------------------------------
-Every PowerOffice Customers will be synchronized with a Superoffice Contact.
+Every PowerOffice Customers will be synchronized with a SuperOffice Contact.

-If a matching Superoffice Contact already exists, the PowerOffice Customers will be merged with the existing one.
+If a matching SuperOffice Contact already exists, the PowerOffice Customers will be merged with the existing one.
-If no matching Superoffice Contact is found, a new Superoffice Contact will be created.
+If no matching SuperOffice Contact is found, a new SuperOffice Contact will be created.

-A PowerOffice Customers will merge with a Superoffice Contact if one of the following property combinations match:
+A PowerOffice Customers will merge with a SuperOffice Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Customers Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
    * - EmailAddress
      - Emails.Value

-Once a link between a PowerOffice Customers and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Customers and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Customers and a Superoffice Contact:
+The following properties are synchronized between a PowerOffice Customers and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Customers Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - EmailAddress
      - Emails.Value
      - "string"